spacelift-io/user-documentation/docs/concepts/vcs-agent-pools.md

 ## Create the VCS Agent Pool

-Navigate to VCS Agent Pools using the Spacelift navigation sidebar.
-Click **Add VCS Agent Pool.**
+Navigate to VCS Agent Pools by clicking on Source code on the left menu, then **VCS Agent pools** on the top.
+Click **Create VCS agent pool**.

 ![](../assets/screenshots/Screen Shot 2022-06-21 at 11.31.39 AM.png)